camilotejeiro/kicad_cat_library/rules.md

 **Default grid:** 50 mils.

-* (1) Pin placement (additional rules added to be able to draw components accurately)
+* (1) Pin placement
-    + (i)  Pin spacing
+    + Pin spacing/grid
-        - Spacing at more than 100mils or integer multiples of 100mil (IEC-60617)
+        - Recommended: 100 mil grid with 100 mil spacing between pins.
+        - Minimum: 50 mil grid with 50 mil spacing between pins.
-    + Pin grid placement
+    + Pin length
-        - Recommended to fall on the 100 mils grid (from center), otherwise.
+        - Recommended (L=100n): Length from 0 to 300 mils at integer multiples
-        - At min must fall on the 50 mils grid (necessary to keep origin centered for some parts).
-    + (ii) Pin length (min)
-        - More than 100 mils
-    + (iii) Pin length (max)
+          of 100 (e.g. 0, 100, 200, 300).
+          - 0 mils length: _Useful for pins with invisible pin names and numbers,_
+          common for small low-pin-count discrete components
+            (e.g. resistors, capacitors, inductors, FETs, BJTs ...etc)
+          - 100 mils length or more: _Useful for pins with visible descriptive pin names and numbers_, common for high-pin-count and/or IC components (e.g. MCUs, SOCs, OPAMPs, ADCs ...etc) components,
-        - Less than 300 mils
+        - Min (L=50n): Length from 0 to 300 mils at integer multiples of 50
-    + (iv) Pin length increments
-        - 50 mils
+          (e.g. 0, 50, 100 ...
+300).
+Useful for complex symbols or
+          high-pin-count components.

 * (2) Symbol visual style
-    + (i) Symbol origin
+    + Symbol origin
-        - Center of symbol strongly recommended (but not required).
+        - Recommended: Center of symbol strongly recommended (but not required).
+For complex symbols other constraints take precedence
             Other constraints (e.g. pin placement have precedence)
-    + (ii) Symbol body line with
+    + Symbol body line with
-        - 10 mils
+        - Required: 10 mils
-    + (iii) Symbol body background
-        - Fill background
-    + (iv) Symbol standard type
+    + Symbol standard type
-        - IEEE 315-1975
+        - Recommended: IEEE 315-1975 or other EE standard.

-* Default drawing width: **10 mils**
-    But you can use any increment of +/-2 mils if really necessary e.g:
-    + 12 mil
-    + 10 mil: default
-    + 8 mil
-    + 6 mil

-* Default drawing grid: **50 mils** (default for Eeschema)
+* Symbol drawing grid
-    But you can use smaller grids as necessary e.g:
-    + 25 mil
-    + 10 mil ... etc.
-    When drawing resistors, capacitors, transistors ...etc,
-    you need finer details.

-    _However, make sure to preserve all other pin placement and symbol guidelines._
+    + Recommended: Start from the default grid and go down to smaller grids for drawing the symbol finer details.
+    + Minimum: 5 mils is the smallest grid you can use to draw symbol details.

-* (8) Text fields size: 50 mils for all
+* (8) Text fields size
+    + Required: 50 mils for all
-    + (i) Value field
-    + (ii) Reference field
-    + (iii) Footprint field
-    + (iv) Datasheet field
-    + (v) Pin names and numbers field

     Always keep them at 50 mils if they clutter the schematic you can reduce the size in the schematic directly (not in the original library symbol)

 * Text fields placement
-    + Use 25 mil grid and make sure:
+    + Required: Use 25 mil grid and make sure:
-        - If edge to edge: min 10 mils or,
+        - If edge to edge min 10 mils of clearance or,
-        - If center to edge of text field: min 15 mils
+        - If center to edge of text field min 15 mils of clearance.

     Also make sure you align the Field text accordingly so that when it expands it doesn't overlap with the symbol.

-* (9) Default Symbol Fields (note changes for power sources)
+* (9) Default Symbol Fields
-    + (ii) Value: The name of the symbol (follow symbol naming conventions)
+    + Value: The name of the symbol
+        - Required: Follow symbol naming conventions.
-        - In schematic, gets replaced by the numerical value with units (no exceptions).
+            - In schematic, gets replaced by the component value with units.
             - For voltage sources it will be replaced with +5V, +1.8V ...etc, for gnd it will be invisible by default, but can be set visible and set to AGND, DGND ...etc.
+    + Reference Designator
+        - For discrete components: Use designator names from EE standards.
+        - For power and graphical symbols: Use #PWR and #SYM respectively.

+    Also, do not define a component properties as "power symbol" this locks the value field and limits component re-use.

 * (10) Part meta-data.
-    + (i) Description field: describe the component, free-form (no rules)
+    + Description field: describe the component, free-form (no rules)
-    + (iv) Keywords: Choose the keywords (space separated) that will help you find the components from the library chooser.
+    + Keywords field: Choose the keywords (space separated) that will help you find the components easily from the library chooser.

-* (13) Power-Flag Symbols (note differences)
+* (13) Power Symbols (V+, GND ...etc)
-    + (ii) Contain explicitly one pin (invisible) set to Power Output (not power-input, ERC warnings)
+    + Required: Contain pin set to Power Output (for ERC check)

 ## 5. Footprint Library Naming Conventions (Land Pattern Naming Conventions)
 ---